 Runoff order for metals:

-In a metal to metal contest with moisture as the catalyst, the metals higher on the list will sacrifice themselves for metals lower on the list.
+In a metal-to-metal contest with moisture as the catalyst, the metals higher on the list will sacrifice themselves for metals lower on the list.

-Corrosion at roof ridges: This can occur from damp salt, dust or sand deposits catching under the ridges.
+Corrosion at roof ridges: This can occur from salt, dust or sand deposits catching under the ridges.

 Pre-painted steel roofing

 Paint peeling/chalking: This is due to weathering.
 If failure is within the warranty period, contact the manufacturer.
 If the coating is not within warranty, remove all loose paint and repaint according to manufacturer’s instructions.
-Washing the roof may reduce the chalking (white powdery substance).
+Washing the roof may reduce chalking (white powdery substance).

 Carefully lift the flashing, and prime and paint the top and underside with acrylic topcoat to match the roof.